 There are no products in your shopping cart.

 Cervical screening is a free health test that helps prevent cervical cancer.
-It checks for cell changes (abnormalities) on your cervix caused by high-risk human papillomavirus (HPV).
+It checks for cell changes (abnormal cells) on your cervix caused by high-risk human papillomavirus (HPV).
 It is not a test for cancer.

 You might hear cervical screening being called a smear test.
 This is just a different name for the same test.